MalcolmSlaney/QuickSIN_Benchmark/README.md

 Note: the "latest short" result is not included in this scatter plot because it represents an outlier from the better performing models.

+Question for readers:  How should I rectify the difference between counting and logistic regression?
+The impaired levels are based on the counting method and are fixed.
+Perhaps tell people to use the regression approach, but add 1.5dB to the SNR Loss to match the counting approach and the existing guidelines.
+Call this "SNR Loss Counting".

 ## Discussion

 We believe that QuickSIN is a simple and effective way to characterize